-Thanks to you, Michael and his 4-year-old sister, Janet, celebrated Michael's 6th birthday with cake and balloons in a safe and loving place.
+Thanks to you, Michael and his sister, Janet, celebrated Michael's 9th birthday with cake and balloons in a safe and loving place.
 They are no longer scared and love having their very own rooms.

-Thank you for your recent generous gift of [amount donated] to the Children's Residential Services of Greater Boston.
-Your commitment to helping displaced children in our community weather the crises in their lives is appreciated by those who help them and, most importantly, by those who benefit from our services -- children just like Michael and Janet.
+Thank you for your recent generous gift of $100 to Children's Residential Services of Greater Boston.
+Your willingness to help displaced children in our community weather the crises in their lives makes all the difference for children just like Michael and Janet.

-Thanks to donors like you, the Children's Residential Services of Greater Boston has provided 250 children just this year with a place to live, learn, and feel safe.
+Thanks to you, we have provided 250 children just this year with a place to live, learn, and feel safe.

 Again, thank you for all you do for our kids.
 You are a part of their lives too.

 P.S.
 We depend on volunteers to help us.
 If you would like to share your time, just let Janet know, and she will ask our volunteer coordinator to get in touch.
 We have frequent introductions to our work for volunteers.
 We would be delighted to see you there.